 How To Make An Aromatherapy Candle With Essential Oils

-For that reason, we now make our own aromatherapy candles with essential oils to get the same effect of diffusion without the worry of the plug-in breaking or the diffuser being knocked over and our precious oils spilling out (it’s worth remembering just how much essential oils for candles cost).
+Making your own aromatherapy candles with essential oils is the perfect way to distribute the scent without worrying about the plug-in breaking or diffuser being knocked over and the precious oils spilling out (it’s worth remembering just how much essential oils for candles cost).

-Below, I’ve copied my recipe for how to make an aromatherapy candle with essential oils.
+Below, you’ll find a recipe that explains how to make candles with essential oils.
 These make wonderful gifts and are a fun weekend project for the whole family.
-But first, there are a couple of issues we need to consider.

 - 15 drops vanilla + 10 drops lavender